 All highly liquid investments with original maturities of three months or less from the date of purchase are classified as cash equivalents.
-Cash and cash equivalents consist of cash deposited in checking accounts, time deposits with maturities of less than three months, money market accounts, and short-term investments with maturities of three months or less at the date of purchase.
+Cash and cash equivalents consist of cash deposited in checking accounts, time deposits with maturities of three months or less, money market accounts, and short-term investments with maturities of three months or less at the date of purchase.